Back to blog

 Jacob: Momentum drives people.
 Momentum allows you to scale.
 We've worked hard to lay the groundwork for these successes to emerge.
 The economic projects are rooted in the place and cultures.
 They're finding new opportunities to create a variety of facets of wealth.
 They're becoming more empowered.
 My hope for the communities is that their opportunities start to become more vast, that they see ways to invest in their infrastructure, or we're able to bring more jobs or create more value, so that allows them to be in a way that's more economically feasible.

-Crystal: We've seen so much positive outcome from the capacity building and how people take and use the tools that it's now just part of our process.
-We plan on continuing and expanding the trainings in the regions, continuing the cross-regional network weaving to invite innovation, and we plan on continuing the accelerator.
+Crystal: We've seen so many positive outcomes from capacity building and how people take and use the tools that it's now just part of our process.
+We plan on continuing and expanding the training in the regions, continuing the cross-regional network weaving to invite innovation, and continuing the accelerator.

 The potential to change the system is immense.
-The ultimate goal is about the improvement of the quality of life of these communities.
+The ultimate goal is to improve the quality of life in these communities.
 That’s why I’m here.
 That’s why I’m in this role.
-My role at TNC enables me to direct resources that can ultimately improve the quality of life of communities that are still distressed from colonization and assimilation and give them decision making authority on our lands, our traditional territories.
+My role at TNC enables me to direct resources that can ultimately improve the quality of life of communities still distressed from colonization and assimilation and give them decision-making authority on our lands and traditional territories.
 There’s a lot of talk in Alaska about the need for Native people to be able to fish and hunt without handcuffs.
 We’re so regulated we can’t do our cultural practices that are so important to us.
 Those are the ultimate goals.
 That’s the systems change.

 Q: How do you know when you’ve reached the end goal?

 Jacob: This is a process.
 There's no there.
 It's not like the work will be complete once this happens.
-It’s the journey and it’s engaging and it’s helping create that agency and supporting the communities with tools and creating new systems.
-I think the idea is just being able to build these networks.
-As we continue to see successes, that gives us another tool to continue to amplify and grow the reach and the positive impacts.
+It’s the journey, and it’s engaging.
+It’s helping create that agency, supporting the communities with tools, and creating new systems.
+I think the idea is just to be able to build these networks.
+As we continue to see successes, we will have another tool to continue to amplify and grow the reach and positive impacts.

-Ian: There's going to be key identifiers about what that looks like in terms of the existing environment.
-It's not about not harvesting the natural resources because people have been harvesting natural resources for millennia in that area.
+Ian: There will be key identifiers about what that looks like in terms of the existing environment.
+It's not about not harvesting natural resources, because people have been harvesting natural resources for millennia in that area.
 It’s about harvesting those natural resources in a way that stewards the land and continues to have it thrive.

 It’s a matter of figuring out how this new way of engaging, this new way of relating to each other, and to the environment, becomes the new normal for how things are done.
 We want the communities to be able to support themselves and to be places where people can see a future for themselves, where they can contribute to and benefit from the environment in which they live, to see these places as places of hope and well-being for them and their children.